Bamboo for Planters & Pots

 Several different bamboos go well indoors in pots or planters on a balcony, verandah.

-We like Multiplex Goldstripe and Chinese Dwarf for pots or planters in a sunny area.
+We like Multiplex Goldstripe, Boniopsis (Bonnie) and Chinese Dwarf for pots or planters in a sunny area.
 They can both be trimmed and kept neat and to the size you want.
+For larger planters or troughs Gracilis can also work well,

 If a soft potted bamboo for a covered or shady area Himalayan varieties are ornamental and stay for a long time in this environment.